-When the Court makes a True Finding, it has decided that the child comes within one or more of the descriptions in Welfare and Institutions Code section 300, subdivisions (a)-(j).
-HHSA (CWS), represented by County Counsel, has the burden of proving the allegations by a preponderance of the evidence (more likely than not).
-It is important for mental health providers to understand that a "True Finding":
+When the juvenile court makes a true finding, it has decided that the child comes within one or more of the descriptions in Welfare and Institutions Code section 300, subdivisions (a)-(j).
+HHSA (CFWB), represented by County Counsel, has the burden of proving the allegations by a preponderance of the evidence (more likely than not).
+It is important for mental health providers to understand that a "true finding":